 The more software developers base their design on proven principles of science, the more likely they are to build products that people use.
 Again, user interviews are essential, but they’re not enough.
 People are notoriously poor at self-reporting what they want.
 By neglecting behavioral design, developers are working with one hand tied behind their back.

-UX is ever-changing and lately it’s leaning heavily into user-centered design processes.
-Instead of making users conform to an app, developers are designing software to play into well-established user motivations and drivers.
+UX is ever-changing, and lately, it’s leaning heavily into user-centered design processes.
+Instead of making users conform to an app, developers are designing software to play into well-established user motivations.
 Behavioral design interplays with the newest trending advancements in software, such as AI, voice control, and VR.
-These new game-changers are built with the user’s motivations in mind.
-The future of UX is closely linked to behavioral design and having these principles to guide development will help software stay competitive in a fast-paced field.
+These new game-changers are built with the users’ motivations in mind.
+The future of UX is closely linked to behavioral design.
+Leaning on these principles to guide development will help software stay competitive in a fast-paced field.

 Want to learn more about how we use behavioral design to build apps and software?
 Get in touch.